SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 * :const:`pypet.pypetconstants.OVERWRITE_DATA`: (3)

-    As before, but non-empty leaves are emptied and reloaded.
+    As before, but non-empty nodes are emptied and reloaded.

 Compared to manual storage, you can also load single items manually via